-Stages Date and time or indicative period

-Opening of the contest First quarter of 2021
+Stages Date and time or indicative period Opening of the contest First quarter of 2021

-Deadline for submission of application Mid 2021

-Award of the prize Fourth quarter of 2021
+Deadline for submission of application Second or third quarter 2021 Award of the prize Fourth quarter of 2021

-3. The European Innovation Procurement Awards
+The European Innovation Procurement Awards 3.

 Public and private procurement represent an untapped potential to stimulate the demand for innovation.
 The public and private sectors could offer new opportunities for suppliers, and provide better, more efficient services.
 Therefore, innovation procurement would boost transforming research into innovative solutions targeted at societal needs, and support innovative companies to commercialise their ideas.